 So much better than worrying.
 Remember, if you have a sponsorship to Canada, you are definitely one of the lucky ones.
 So enjoy the ride!

-The G number is a tracking or file number, and receiving it establishes that your file is in the system, and there is not anything glaringly wrong or missing.
-If there is something missing, you instead will get an email with an "XG" number, accompanied by a message about what you have to fix to get the full G number.
+What is the G number?
+It's a tracking or file number, and receiving it establishes that your file is in the system, and there is not anything glaringly wrong or missing.

+If there is a problem with your application - such as a missing document or expired ID - you will get an email from immigration that tells you what is missing and needs to be fixed.
 You usually have 30 days to fix it or supply what's missing.
 This extra step, called "Pre-Return Information", sounds disheartening, but it's actually a good thing.
 Prior to March 2021, Immigration used to just reject the application entirely if they found something in error, and you'd have to redo your documents (with new dates on them) and submit all over again.
 Thanks to some very helpful lobbying by RSTP, Immigration now gives you a chance to correct the problem.

 The next email that the sponsors and refugees from immigration is to indicate you have earned 'sponsor approval'.
 This means that immigration has looked closely at your application and found everything to be in good shape - specifically with regard to the sponsor and funding documents.